nclsbayona/MyResume-pandoc/markdown/resume.md

 Nicolas Bayona
 ============

 > Systems engineering student passionate about technological stuff and the use of technology to improve people's lives.
+You can check my [\fa{linkedin}LinkedIn](https://linkedin.com/)

 ----